-The great failing of modern urban planning is the failure to allow the market to determine the level of density across cities.
+The great failing of modern land-use regulation is the failure to allow densities to naturally change over time.
 Let me explain.

 Imagine you are trying to sell a property you own in a desirable inner suburban neighborhood in your town.
 The lot is 4,000 square feet and hosts an old 4,000 square-foot home.
 There is incredible demand for housing in this area; perhaps the schools are good, or the amenities are nice, or the neighborhood sits adjacent to a major jobs center, meaning that residents can walk to work.
 I’ll leave the reasons to you.
 Who do you sell it to?